froberge/simple-quarkus-service-deploy/README.md

-# simple-argocd-demo
+# Simple Quarkus Service Deploy

-Code to deploy the simple quarkus service with argocd
+This repository contains the different manifest needed to deploy the Simple Quarkus Service code to an OpenShift/Kubernetes clusters.